shahyaranfaz/SHAYVERI/README.md

 - Tempo and initiative bonuses
 - All evaluation parameters tuned via SPSA and Texel tuning

+## NNUE evaluation

+The embedded default, `SHAYVERI2_5_0.nnue`, is a `KB16x512` network: Chess768
+features split across 16 mirrored king buckets, a 512-wide hidden layer, and SCReLU activation.
+Search keeps both perspectives in incrementally updated accumulators as moves are made and unmade.

+The runtime also accepts compatible external classic Chess768 and KB8/KB16 networks with 256 or 512 hidden units.
+Select one through `EvalFile`.
+Changing the network clears the transposition table and persistent search histories.

+The current public NNUE line was trained using external Stockfish/RobotMoon-style position corpora, which are not included in this repository.

 ## Opening book

 Built from 2600+ rated games sourced from The Week in Chess (TWIC).
-Book evaluations are precomputed and cached.
+Book evaluations are precomputed with Stockfish and cached.
+These evaluations are not used by SHAYVERI, but are included for consistency in Chess GUIs that display engine evaluation.

 Opening-book helper tools live in `scripts/opening_book/`: